 I’ve earned 2 cars from Mary Kay and won one from a radio station and some day will laugh if one of my clients buys the convertible I keep teasing them they’d owe me after they “made” the big time….four of them now are in negotiations about how to split the bill now that they’ve arrived! 🙂 My preferred home will be built out of logs and stone, and there will be a barn office as well as a studio.

-A medium rare New York Strip, some kind of cheesy potato, salad, and something chocolate with my coffee…(one of my partners, Melinda Emerson, SmallBizLady and I have a strict agreement, I get the chocolate, she gets the lemon pound cake…) My Yankee clients are teaching me a whole new kind of world of food each time I visit Manhattan or the Bronx..who knew pasta could come in so many forms!
+A medium rare New York Strip, some kind of cheesy potato, salad, and something chocolate with my coffee…(one of my clients-strategic partners, Melinda Emerson, SmallBizLady and I have a strict agreement, I get the chocolate, she gets the lemon pound cake…) My Yankee clients are teaching me a whole new kind of world of food each time I visit Manhattan or the Bronx..who knew pasta could come in so many forms!
 James Beard Award winning writer Crescent Dragonwagon introduces me to fresh new tastes in amazing vegetables every time I am privileged to sit at her table.

 Where DID that accent come from?